rrwick/Basecalling-comparison/README.md

 For each basecaller I have only used the training models included with the program.
 Custom training of the neural net is out of scope for this analysis.

+### Nanonet

+[Nanonet](https://github.com/nanoporetech/nanonet) is ONT's first generation neural network basecaller.
+I used the most [latest commit](https://github.com/nanoporetech/nanonet/commit/a5a832bb3c82fbde091554142fab491d4bec2664) (at the time of writing) on the master branch.
+This seems to be functionally identical to v2.0.0, so that's what I've called it below.
+Nanonet no longer appears to be under active development, so this may be the last version.

 ### Albacore

-Versions tested: 0.8.4, 0.9.1, 1.0.4, 1.1.2, 1.2.6, 2.0.0, 2.0.1
+Albacore is ONT's official command-line basecaller.
+I tested versions 0.8.4, 0.9.1, 1.0.4, 1.1.2, 1.2.6 and 2.0.1.

 The transducer basecaller (helps with homopolymers) was added in v1.0.
 Event-free basecalling first appears in v2.0.
 I think you need an account with the [Nanopore community](https://community.nanoporetech.com/) to get the download links for Albacore.

 ### Scrappie

 [Scrappie](https://github.com/nanoporetech/scrappie) is ONT's research basecaller.
 Successful developments here seem to eventually work their way into Albacore.

-Versions tested: 1.0.0, 1.1.0
+I tested versions 1.0.0 and 1.1.0.

-Scrappie can be run as `scrappie raw` or as `scrappie events`.
+Scrappie can be run as `scrappie events` (where it basecalls from event segmentation) or as `scrappie raw` (where it basecalls directly from the raw signal).
 For Scrappie v1.0.0, running as `scrappie events` relies on preexisting event data in the fast5s.
-I therefore used the fast5s as produced by Albacore 1.2.6 – the last Albacore version to actually define events.
+For that test I used the fast5s as produced by Albacore 1.2.6 – the last Albacore version to do event segmentation.

-### Nanonet

-[Nanonet](https://github.com/nanoporetech/nanonet) is ONT's first generation neural network basecaller.

-I used the [latest commit](https://github.com/nanoporetech/nanonet/commit/a5a832bb3c82fbde091554142fab491d4bec2664) on the master branch at the time of writing this.

 ### Chiron

-[Chiron](https://github.com/haotianteng/chiron) is a new third-party neural-network basecaller.
-I used the [latest commit](https://github.com/haotianteng/chiron/commit/5914d6cdfa59e8b7299c55ca9ed4d0115d3a3626) on the master branch at the time of writing this.
+[Chiron](https://github.com/haotianteng/chiron) is a third-party neural-network basecaller.
+The first release (v0.1) did not work on my reads (`extract_sig_ref.py` failed to get the signal from the fast5 files) so I instead used the [latest commit](https://github.com/haotianteng/chiron/commit/847ad101d338a253a7dfed2023c3ed8758886e7e) (at the time of writing) on the master branch.